 Unless otherwise noted, all of the images on this site are my original work and are protected by copyright.
 They may not be duplicated for commercial purposes.

-If you’re interested in the Tumaco Culture, check back to read the rest of the series. beginning with Tumaco: Part 1: Atrocity Trumps Antiquity on the Coast of Colombia.
+If you’re interested in the Tumaco Culture, check back to read the rest of the series. beginning with Tumaco: Part 1: Atrocity Tops Antiquity on the Coast of Colombia.
 Next up: Tumaco: Part 3: Cultural Crossroads

 MORE SOUTH AMERICAN ADVENTURES: